mariadb-operator/mariadb-operator/README.md

 - Multi-arch [docker](https://hub.docker.com/repository/docker/mmontes11/mariadb-operator/tags?page=1&ordering=last_updated) image
 - [Helm](./deploy/charts/mariadb-operator/) chart

+Take a look at our [🛣️ roadmap](./ROADMAP.md) and feel free to open an issue to suggest new features.

 ### Installation

 - Provision a Kubernetes cluster.
 If you don't have one already, you can easily create a [KIND](https://kind.sigs.k8s.io/) cluster by running: